Data-Science-for-Linguists/NYT_Figures_Sentiment_Analysis/README.md

 # Christopher Lagunilla LING 1340 Term Project

-### TIME Magazine: Measuring Sentiment Related to Historical Figures
+### NYT Corpus: Measuring Sentiment Related to Prominent Figures

-I was looking to use the TIME Magazine archive (from recent years) to scan for proper nouns and also grab the text that surrounds specific proper nouns, namely famous figures.
-After parsing out the data, it should show the sentiment toward certain figures as being favorable or unfavorable.
+This analysis uses the NYT Annotated Corpus to collect names across a number of to delve into the sentiment of the articles in which they are mentioned.
+Are they typically positive, negative, or exclusively neutral?